fwcd/kotlin-language-server/CONTRIBUTION.md

 - `refactor` - for changes, which heavily modifies the code with the sole goal to simplify the code.
 The change MUST NOT introduce any new features, but MAY introduce fixes occasionally.
 - `chore` - for small changes, such as variable/file renaming, changes to comments, import organisation, formatting

+## Feature based workflow

+We use feature based workflow, which implies branch per feature/bug/issue

+## How

 ## Tracking issues

 If you want to introduce massive change, please create a corresponding tracking issue and pull-request.